reacton-js/creaton/README.md

 <br>

 The **$state** property allows you to get/set the value of any state directly.
+For closed components, calling this property from outside of static methods returns «undefined».

 To get the state value of **message**, enter the command in the browser console:

 ```
 mycomp.$state.message